rrryuutei/Diall-Coop/README.md

 native docs for how to implement.
 ■ When you get to the end of the feed it should restart from the first video to simulate an infinite feed

- ■ At the bottom left you should include a username of the person who made the video and the video’s title.
+■ At the bottom left you should include the username of the person who made the video and the video’s title.

 ○ Ask Page